BigPolarBear1/factorization_v3/README.md

 Prepare yourselves!!!!!!!!!!!!!!!!!!!!! losers.

 Update 11 june: God damn, slept like shit last night, time to begin loading up on caffeine and start my work once I'm awake.
 Which usually takes a few hours.
 Guess I need to hype myself up, get some cortisol going into my system, so I can be a vicious polar bear and tear this math to shreds.
 Hahaha.
 This is going to be glorious (once I'm awake).

+To Belgian justice department: I would like to clarify I have no respect for the legal system, because I am a polar bear, and I will now conjure a tsunami of shit to swallow this world whole.
+Get fucked by a polar bear you stupid losers.